Fauci says it is not clear yet if people will need yearly boosters - NewsBreak

 Fauci said that he while it was a good thing that the original ancestral strain of COVID-19 was used in the development of the COVID-19 vaccine — because “we were fortunate that even though [strains] were different, they were not so different that the vaccine didn’t cover it well” — omicron has muddled the situation.

 “We were doing quite well with a primary vaccination and a boost with delta.
 Then all of a sudden omicron came along,” Fauci told the network.
-“And if you look at the efficacy against the delta versus omicron, it went down to around 30 percent.”Just tested positive for COVID?
-Here’s when Fauci says you can get boosted
+“And if you look at the efficacy against the delta versus omicron, it went down to around 30 percent.”GOP senator plans to introduce FAUCI Act after clash at hearing

 The leading infectious diseases expert said that he wants a vaccine that would ideally be effective against all kinds of COVID-19 variants.